Dhruv590/Train-reservation-system-main/README.md

 <br/>

 ## Queries Creation
-Run the queries in `insert_query.txt` to create flights and seats for passengers.
-Modify this as per flights and requirements.
+Run the queries in `insert_query.txt` to create Trains and seats for passengers.
+Modify this as per Trains and requirements.

 <br/>